hlim/craftercms-sierra-agijs/README.md

 - To all the folks at ScumVM, without the AGI specs and documentation none of this would get done
 - Barry Harmsen for his Python extraction examples https://twitter.com/meneerharmsen

+### License
+Licensed under the GPL version 3.

+This is in no way affiliated with or endorsed by Sierra Entertainment or any other company.

+# CrafterCMS
+It's the best Headless CMS out there!
+Git-based, headless, industrial strength, composable, open source and "Oh the power"! :) Help us make it even better!